robisim74/firebase-functions-typescript-starter/README.md

 2. Bundling with _Rollup_

     _Firebase Cloud Functions_ does not require the deployment of a single bundle.
-In any case the building with rollup offers some advantages:
+In any case the building with _Rollup_ offers some advantages:
-    * Tree shaking of unused code
+    * _Tree shaking_ of unused code
     * No request for other files at runtime

-    Since _Rollup_ requires the _es2015_ modules, _tsc_ compiler is first performed using `tsconfig-build.js` with _es2015_ modules
+    Since _Rollup_ requires the _es2015_ modules, _tsc_ compilation is first performed using `tsconfig-build.js` with _es2015_ modules.

 ## License
 MIT